 Let’s Promote Internal Blogging

 This is a blog post about blog posts.
-A meta-blogI never meta blog I didn’t like, if you will.
+A meta-blog, if you will.

 I’m going to (try to) publish some general personal and professional thoughts, in blog format, on a semi-regular basis.